-Introduction to Complexity Theory - CS-28100 Midterm Project - April 28, 2006

-Instructor: Ketan Mulmuley Ry-165B

-MIDTERM.
-No collaboration is allowed on this assignment.

-Please print your name on each sheet.
-Please try to make your solutions readable.

-This assignment is due on Friday, May 5 at the beginning of the class.
+In this assignment, we will prove Gödel's Incompleteness Theorem.
+No collaboration is allowed.
+Please print your name on each sheet and try to make your solutions readable.
+This assignment is due on Wednesday, April 30 at the beginning of class.

-In this project, we will prove Gödel's Incompleteness Theorem.

-Definition 0.1 A first-order language consists of a domain (for example, the non-negative integers), a set of operations (for example, +, ), a set of predicates (for example, =, <), a set of constants chosen from the domain, and a set of axioms defining the meaning of the operators and the predicates.
-For each theory we can define the language of true expressions over the constants, operators, predicates, variables, the logical connectives (\land, \lor, \neg) , and the quantifiers (\exists, \lor) .
+Definition 1.
+A first-order language consists of a domain (for example, the non-negative integers), a set of operations (for example, +, ), a set of predicates (for example, =, <), a set of constants chosen from the domain, and a set of axioms defining the meaning of the operators and the predicates.
+For each theory we can define the language of true expressions over the constants, operators, predicates, variables, the logical connectives (\land, \lor, \neg) , and the quantifiers (\exists, \forall) .

-Definition 0.2 $(\mathbb{N}, +, , =, <, 0, 1)$, where \mathbb{N} is the nonnegative integers, is known as number theory.
-In addition to the symbols given, we are allowed to refer to logical connectives (and, or, not) and quantifiers (exists, for all).
+Definition 2. $(\mathbb{N}, +, , =, <, 0, 1)$, where \mathbb{N} is the nonnegative integers, is known as number theory.
+In addition to the symbols given, we are allowed to refer to logical connectives (\wedge, \vee, \neg) and quantifiers (\exists, \forall) .
 Note that we are not allowed to use any symbols or operations other than those listed, such as indexing or modular arithmetic.

-Theorem 0.3 (Gödel's Incompleteness Theorem) The language of true expressions in number theory is not decidable.
+Theorem 1 (Gödel's Incompleteness Theorem).
+The language of true expressions in number theory is not decidable.

-1 (Encoding IDs as sequences of integers)
+1. Encoding IDs as sequences of integers.